-There are various ways how to dry herbs; however, the herbs should always be fresh and clean beforehand.
+There are various ways of how to dry herbs; however, the herbs should always be fresh and clean beforehand.
 Read on to learn about herb drying methods so you can choose the right one for you.

 Hanging Herbs to Dry

-Hanging herbs to dry at room temperature is the easiest and least expensive way for how to dry herbs.
+Hanging herbs to dry at room temperature is the easiest and least expensive way of how to dry herbs.
 Remove the lower leaves and bundle four to six branches together, securing with string or a rubber band.
 Place them upside down in a brown paper bag, with stems protruding and tie closed.
 Punch small holes along the top for air circulation.
 Hang the bag in a warm, dark, area for about two to four weeks, checking periodically until the herbs are dry.

 This process works best with low moisture herbs like: